slateci/slateci.github.io/_docs/applications/development/overview.md

 The development of a SLATE application can be broken down into the following three components.

+* A **Docker container**, or set of containers, that encapsulate processes for the target edge clusters.
-* The Docker container(s) of the application.
-A Docker container encapsulates a process that will run on the cluster.
-Many applications consist of only one process (e.g. a static website, a database server, ...) so they will require only one container.
-Some applications, though, may require different processes (e.g. a web server frontend and a database backend) so they will be composed of multiple containers that work together.
+Many applications consist of only one process (e.g. a Globus Connect server) so they will require only one container.
+Some applications may require multiple processes (e.g. a web server frontend and a database backend) so they will be composed of multiple containers that work together.

-* A Kubernetes deployment for the application.
+* A **Kubernetes deployment** for the application.
 A Kubernetes deployment encapsulates the set of instructions that are needed to make the applications run.
-It will describe which containers need to run, how do they need to be configured, what kind of network access will they have, what storage requirements do they have and so on.
+It will describe which containers need to run, how they need to be configured, requirements for network access and storage.

-* A Helm chart for the application.
-A Helm chart allows to parametrize the deployment so that multiple instances of the same applications can be installed.
-It will allow to describe which element of the Kubernetes deployment can be changed based on user requirements.
+* A **Helm chart** for the application.
+A Helm chart parametrizes the deployment so that multiple instances of the same application can be installed.
+It describes which elements of a Kubernetes deployment can be changed based on user requirements.

-It is recommended that each step is followed independently from the later ones.
-That is, first create the Docker images and test them independently with Docker; then create the Kubernetes deployments and test them in minikube and on a cluster; finally parametrize the Kubernetes deployment with a Helm chart.
+It is recommended that each step is developed independently and in order.
+That is, first create Docker images and test them independently with Docker.
+Then create Kubernetes deployments and test them in Minikube or on a test cluster.
+Finally parametrize the Kubernetes deployment with a Helm chart.